SoyToManco16/GC-Deployment/README.md

 Before proceeding with the installation, it is essential to verify that the system configuration meets the necessary requirements.

+Sudo user: We have to configure a sudo user, we can use gen_sudo_usr.sh to accelerate the process
 Hostname: OpenStack relies on a properly configured hostname.
 Make sure your machine’s name is correctly set to avoid issues during the process.
 Netplan: The network configuration must be correctly defined to ensure connectivity and optimal service operation.